dazhangyu123/AEM/README.md

 This repository contains the PyTorch implementation of our paper "[AEM: Attention Entropy Maximization for Multiple Instance Learning based Whole Slide Image Classification](https://arxiv.org/pdf/2406.15303)".
 The code is built upon the [ACMIL](https://github.com/dazhangyu123/ACMIL) framework.

 ## News
+**[2025.6]** Our paper has been accepted to MICCAI 2025! 🎉 We have updated the arXiv version of our paper with the camera-ready version.

 **[2025.4]** We enhanced the AEM by applying it to attention values of the top-k instances (see Lines 228-235 in [main.py](main.py)).
 Based on our experiments, setting ```k=100``` and ```lambda=0.1``` consistently produced stable results.
 We welcome you to try these parameters and share your feedback.

 ## Overview